Getting To Know God

 – The Urantia Book

-The goodness of God is an inseparable part of the personality of God.
-We can discover the full extent of this divine goodness through the spiritual world of our personal religious experiences.
-It is our personal realization of the greatness and goodness of God that compels us to love and trust the Divine Source.
-And this realization inspires us to be good ourselves.
+The divine goodness of God is an inseparable part of the personality of God.
+We discover the full extent of this goodness in the spiritual world of our personal religious experiences.
+Indeed, it is our personal realization of the greatness and goodness of God that compels us to love and trust the Divine Source.
+And it inspires us to be good to others.

 God is so positively good that there is absolutely no place in him for negative evil.